 How the United States can shape the world without boots on the ground and bombs in the air.

-- By Kristin LordKristin M. Lord is President and CEO of IREX, a global education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
+- By Kristin LordKristin Lord is president and CEO of IREX, a global education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
 The views expressed here are her own.
 Follow her on Twitter at @kristin_lord., Stephen J. HadleyStephen Hadley is senior advisor for international affairs at the United States Institute of Peace, and served as national security advisor to President George W. Bush.
 This article was originally conceived as a paper for the Aspen Strategy Group and will be published in an Aspen Institute book at the end of 2012.

 Vladimir Putin’s cynical efforts to annex Crimea and intimidate the fledgling government of Ukraine make it all too clear that naked aggression in world affairs is not a thing of the past.
 The United States and its allies must respond firmly when such aggression occurs.
 But there are other perhaps less dramatic instances of resorting to force of arms.
 These include unresolved disputes between states — or ethnic, tribal, and religious disputes within states — that degenerate into armed conflict.

 In many instances these conflicts can be prevented, and there is every reason to try to do so.
 First, violent conflict has cascading security, political, and economic consequences in addition to offending universal values of justice and human dignity.
 Second, in most circumstances the use of military force alone provides no easy or attractive solutions.
 The United States, our allies and friends, and international institutions should therefore invest in equally effective means of preventing conflict, whether used in concert with or in lieu of force.
 These tools are necessary now.
 Trends such as the diffusion of global power, the rise of non-state actors, and the spread of potent technologies will only increase their relevance.